-Vegetarians find eating in WDW to be easy and plentiful.
-If you don’t see an option on the menu, just ask your server or the counter-service cast member for assistance.
-Often, they’ll readily give you a list of items that aren’t noted on the menu.
+Vegetarians often find eating at Walt Disney World to be relatively easy and plentiful, and with the addition of 400+ plant-based menu items and the plant-based logo, it’ll be more straightforward for vegans to dine in the World, too.
+As a general rule, if you don’t see an option that sounds palatable to you on a restaurant’s menu, ask your server or the counter service cast member for assistance.
+Often, they’ll readily give you a list of items that aren’t noted on the menu and/or help you customize your meal appropriately.

 Vegetarian Meal Reviews